Department of Management and Marketing

 MGMT 5370.
 Social Responsibility of Business.
 3 Hours.

-Students engage in an in-depth study of the many dimensions of social responsibility in business which include the intellectual foundations supporting the economic, moral, and sociopolitical institutions of democratic capitalism.
-Case studies are used to familiarize students with the literature in social responsibility, and students are required to perform independent analyses of current events to understand the reasoning behind decisions on social responsibility in the workplace.
-A basic background in business disciplines is required.
+Students engage in an in-depth study of social responsibility of business in the context of frameworks of morality, ethics, and economics, law, and politics.
+Case studies are used to familiarize students with the literature in social responsibility, and students are required to perform independent analyses of current events to understand the reasoning behind business decisions related to social responsibility.

 MGMT 5390.
 Seminar in Strategic Management and Policy.
 3 Hours.

-This capstone course is concerned with advanced principles and methods used in the strategic management of organizations.
-Thus, the primary focus is the evaluation of external environmental factors and internal organizational strengths and weaknesses for formulating strategies for organizations.
-Readings, simulation, and the case method are used to further develop the student's executive knowledge, skills, and abilities for future independent learning and success.
+Students learn advanced principles and methods used in the strategic management of organizations.
+The primary focus is the evaluation of external environmental factors and internal organizational strengths and weaknesses for formulating strategies for organizations.
+Readings, simulations, exercises, and/or the case method may be used to further develop the student's executive knowledge, skills, and abilities for future independent learning and success.

 MKTG 5080.
 Independent Study.
 1-3 Hours.